bbrk24/Trilangle/README.md

 ### I/O instructions

-Triagony has five instructions for I/O: two for console input, two for console output, and one for randomness.
+Trilangle has five instructions for I/O: two for console input, two for console output, and one for randomness.

 - `i` (GTC): read a single UTF-8 character from STDIN and push it to the stack.
 Pushes -1 on EOF.
 - `?` (GTI): read an integer from STDIN and push it to the stack.
 Pushes -1 on EOF.